Travel guide

 Does the PuraSim eSIM work throughout Panama?

 The eSIM works through the available local networks in Panama.
-In major cities and tourist areas, coverage is excellent (4G/5G).
-In rural or remote areas, such as San Blas, which has very limited connectivity on the islands, the signal may be more limited.
+In cities and main tourist areas, coverage is excellent (4G/5G).
+In rural or remote areas, such as San Blas, where connectivity is very limited on most islands, the signal may be more limited.
 We recommend downloading offline maps for those areas.

 See eSIM plans →